MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

     blank paper, short continuous, side continuous, multicurrency long, or multicurrency blank.

-The Multicurrency Long Form has a page break separating each currency’s activity, if the customer has conducted business with you in multiple currencies.
-The Multicurrency Blank form contains a summary of current activity and each currency’s outstanding balances.
+The Multicurrency Long Form has a page break separating each currency's activity, if the customer has conducted business with you in multiple currencies.
+The Multicurrency Blank form contains a summary of current activity and each currency's outstanding balances.

 1. In the Customers and Documents fields, select the order to print the customer statements in, and a method for listing documents for each customer